SuiMachine/SuiMachine.github.io/projects/deadly_premonition_2.md

 For my write up about the game's issues and how I proceeded to solve some of them, see: [Improving Deadly Premonition 2 using HarmonyX and MelonLoader](../../../2022/07/07/Improving_Deadly_Premonition_2_using_HarmonyX_and_MelonLoader.html) blog entry.

-Source code available at: [https://github.com/SuiMachine/Deadly-Premonition-2---Sui-s-hack](https://github.com/SuiMachine/Deadly-Premonition-2---Sui-s-hack)
+Source code and release available at: [https://github.com/SuiMachine/Deadly-Premonition-2---Sui-s-hack](https://github.com/SuiMachine/Deadly-Premonition-2---Sui-s-hack)